Rostamabd/convert-plink-file-to-blupf90-format/README.md

 In this case, the shell script provided here can be useful for you

 The defalut here is that your plink file is in binary format and the name of plink file is "QC_gens.*"
-Make sure all your plink file are located in the current working directory along with this shell script
+Make sure all your plink files are located in the current working directory along with this shell script

 Run it as following: